In order to participate:

 You are encouraged to meet with the Office of University Financial Aid prior to registering for Practicum to discuss your unique scholarship and financial aid situation.

 If you have your own insurance coverage, you may elect to waive the CWRY Medical Plan by completing and returning the Medical Plan waiver form to University Health Services.
 While on practicum, you are considered a full-time student and are automatically eligible to use the services provided by University Health and Counseling Services.
 If you have questions about the CWRU Medical Plan, please contact University Health Services.

 While enrolled in Practicum, students may live at home, remain on-campus or find housing near their assignment.
 If you choose to live on campus, the Office of University Housing will bill you for room and board.
 The Office of University Housing prepares mailings twice a year for practicum students that are on assignments.
 The information pertains to on-campus housing arrangements when you return from your practicum assignment.
 Generally, this information is sent out in February and November.

 Students interested in Practicum should enroll during the semester prior to the semester in which they wish to work.
-For instance, if you wish to participate in Practicum in the fall semester, you should enroll during the summer.
+To begin enrollment contact the Practicum Coordinator at least 3 weeks prior to internship/practicum start date.
 Enrollment must be completed no later than the late registration and drop/add deadline or at the Practicum Coordinator's descretion.
 If this is your first time enrolling in practicum, you must meet with the Practicum Coordinator prior to starting the enrollment process.

-To start your Practicum search, make an appointment with a career and internship consultant or contact Post-Graduate Planning and Experiential Education at 216.368.4446.
+To start your Practicum search, make an appointment with a career and internship consultant or contact the Career Center at 216.368.4446.

-When you receive your offer and are ready to start the enrollment process, please make a Practicum appointment in My Journey with Brian Matthews, Assistant Director of Experiential Learning.
+When you receive your offer and are ready to start the enrollment process, please make a Practicum appointment in My Journey with Emily Weaver, International Student Career Specialist.